eyce9000/iem4j/README.md

 ##Using the Library##

 ###Reading, Creating and Uploading Fixlets###
 You can upload and download ActionFixlets, Tasks, Analyses and Baselines.
 All of the objects conform to the BES.xml schema, so they can be serialized and deserialized using JAXB from your existing .bes files.
-Here is an example of
 ```java
 IEMClient client = new IEMClient("hostname","username","password");